 Leave the rest of the properties of the new filter empty:

 Press OK to close the properties window.
 If it’s a new filter you’ve just created, you will be prompted to enter a name for the filter.
-Give it a meaningful name such as Stop downloading to remind yourself later on why you’ve created the filter:
+Give it a meaningful name such as Stop common downloads to remind yourself later on why you’ve created the filter:

 After the filter has been created, move it to the top of the list (using the Move Up command on the Filter menu) and assign the Read-only attribute to it (by, for example, clicking on the Read-only button in the toolbar):